rcullito/rollover/README.md

 When Expo does not work with the local IP

-turn off wifi on both phone & laptop
+1. turn off wifi on both phone & laptop
+2. restart app on android

 https://github.com/expo/expo/issues/1381